 - Avoid cleaning your DVD player, especially the area around the vests, with a duster; it may push the dust further inside.

-- When using canned air to clean the laser lens, make sure you hold it upright so as to avoid spraying the liquid nitrogen on the area.
-Needless to say, do not touch the lens with your fingers.
+- When using canned air to clean the laser lens, make sure you hold it upright to avoid spraying the liquid nitrogen on the area.
+Do not touch the lens with your fingers.

 - In case you are using a lens cleaner then make sure you do not play it more than once at a time, or else it is likely to scratch the lens.